Skip to main content

 "The challenge is that AI is everywhere now, and quite frankly, a lot of the features that we're seeing here today are already available from Google.
 Samsung is still having to tread this very fine line between what's Samsung AI and what is Google Gemini AI, and I think those lines are getting very blurred." - Ben Wood, Chief Analyst, CCS Insight

 That tension is real.
 The Galaxy S26 ships with Gemini deeply integrated alongside Bixby, plus a new partnership with Perplexity for search-style queries.
-Samsung is betting that users want choices rather than a single AI walled garden.
-Whether that clarity of choice or confusion of options remains the open question.
+Samsung is betting that users want choices rather than a single AI walled garden, though this follows their regional AI strategy variations we've seen before.

 Hardware Built for On-Device Intelligence